EQUITY, DIVERSITY, AND INCLUSION

 This means that we seek to recruit, support, and retain lab members from diverse backgrounds and groups that have historically been underrepresented in psychology and in academia.
 It is important that we create an equitable environment for learning and working where all lab members feel supported and welcomed, including for the diverse perspectives they bring to the table.
 Another implication is that we are committed to seeking and including input from diverse research participants in terms of the data they provide for our research studies.
-It is a priority for us to understand how participants’ diversity in backgrounds shape their experiences with their peers.
-We view the process toward reaching our diversity, equity, and inclusion goals as dynamic and evolving, and we are continually reflecting on how we can do better as a team.
+Because all youth develop in a social and cultural context, it is a priority for us to understand how participants’ diversity in backgrounds shape their social experiences with peers, as well as with mental health service providers.

 Second, social relationships are complex and multi-faceted.
-An aim of our research program is to uncover some historically neglected and understudied factors that affect the peer relationships of children (especially those with ADHD).
-Diversity in our research team and participants, and an environment where that diversity is valued and supported, will help us to solve the puzzle of peer relationships by giving us novel ways of looking at the picture, and new intervention tools to address peer problems.
-Finally, we believe it is important to ensure that our lab and our research are representative of what society looks like today, and reflect the larger community outside of academia.
-This will help us to do research that matters, and to do research that benefits members of society more equitably without leaving certain groups out.
+An aim of our research program is to uncover some historically neglected and understudied factors that affect the peer relationships of youth (especially those with ADHD).
+Diversity in our research team and participants, and an environment where that diversity is valued and supported, will help us to solve the puzzle of social relationships by giving us novel ways of looking at the picture, and new intervention tools to address social problems for youth who are perceived as different.